 Their first blooming business was called EcoTulips.
 It began in 2009 when Keriann, a self described "green girl" met Jeroen Koeman, who hailed from a Dutch family of tulip growers.
 They fell in love, got married, and started EcoTulips LLC.
-In September 2015, they moved from Central Virginia to Rhode Island and started their new endeavor, Wicked Tulips Flower Farm.
+In September 2015, they moved from Central Virginia to Rhode Island and started their new endeavor, Wicked Tulips LLC.
 In 2018, the couple decided to simplify things and combine EcoTulips.com with Wicked Tulips Flower Farm.
-They now sell all their products under the same brand-name Wicked Tulips.
+They now sell all their products under the same brand-name Wicked Tulips Flower Farm.

 Keriann is a native New Englander, so Rhode Island's proximity to family combined with the colder climate made it perfect for starting a tulip farm here in the States - a long time dream of Jeroen's.

 As they did in Virginia, the couple opens their farm to visitors every spring.
 They started by hand planting approx. 60,000 tulips and now plant 1.5 million tulips with a tractor.
 They host the largest u-pick tulip events in New England at three locations!
 You can tiptoe through acres of tulips and experience the sights, sounds and smells of spring.
 Bring home a fresh picked bouquet of the most amazing tulips you have ever seen.